Callee84/sourdough/README.md

 ### Media
 * Images used on site comes from the site [Pexels](https://www.pexels.com/) and is free to use.
-* Video in iframe on sourdoogh page is linked to a youtube video.
+* Video in iframe on sourdough page is linked to a youtube video.

 ### Special thanks
 * To my mentor Harry Dhillon for exeptional help and guidance.